 Click Here to read more on the Lutherans in Orangeburg, South Carolina - the source of what's included above is but a sample.
-Link is current as of August 2005.
+Link is current as of August 2005 and December 2015.

-As Orangeburgh C.H., the town was granted a US Post Office on September 1, 1794, and its first Postmaster was Mr. James Carmichael.
-In 1895, the US Post Office Department officially changed the name to Orangeburg.
+As Orangeburgh Court House, the town was granted a U.S. Post Office on September 1, 1794, and its first Postmaster was Mr. James Carmichael.
+In 1895, the Post Office Department officially changed the name to Orangeburg.
 It has been in continuous operation ever since inception in 1794.

-Immediately after the American Revolution, the newly-independent State of South Carolina redefined its internal districts in 1785 and recreated a new version of "counties" quite unlike the mostly-ambiguous and unsurveyed counties that existed prior to 1768.
+Immediately after the American Revolution, the newly-independent state of South Carolina redefined its internal districts in 1785 and recreated a new version of "counties" quite unlike the mostly-ambiguous and unsurveyed counties that existed prior to 1769.
 In 1791, South Carolina once again redefined its districts to now include the specific newly-created counties.
-In 1800, South Carolina decided to rename all existing counties as districts, and the larger term for district was now obsolete - no more aggregation of counties into a large district.
+In 1800, South Carolina decided to rename all existing counties as districts, and the larger term for all "overarching Districts" was now obsolete - no more aggregation of counties into a large district.